kayman233/mychain/docs/run-client.md

     --gas-adjustment 1.4 \
     --keyring-backend test
 ```
+If for some reason it doesn't work, try uploading an already compiled contract `./testing/social_recovery.wasm`.

 ### Run local go server for sending, creating txs of Smart Account

+In a new terminal:
 ```
 cd testing/server
 go run main.go